DNS Server

 dns-server = system, 8.8.8.8, 8.8.4.4

-Surge simultaneously queries all DNS servers to improve performance, similar to dnsmasq with '--all-servers' parameter.
-The first answer from servers will be used.
-Surge iOS app and Surge Dashboard will show which server responds first.
-If Surge has not received any answer in 2 seconds, it will query all servers again.
-After four retries, Surge will give up and report a DNS error.
+Surge queries all DNS servers simultaneously to improve performance, similar to dnsmasq with the --all-servers parameter.
+The first answer is used.
+Surge iOS and Surge Dashboard show which server responds first.
+If Surge has not received any answer in 2 seconds, it queries all servers again.
+After four retries, Surge gives up and reports a DNS error.

 Some domain names may have poorly-performing authoritative name servers, causing upstream DNS servers to return empty answers due to server-side timeout or other connectivity issues.
 Surge will report an empty DNS error if all upstream DNS servers explicitly return empty DNS answers or if some servers return empty answers and others fail to respond in 2 seconds.

-When IPv6 is available and enabled, Surge DNS client will send both A and AAAA questions to upstream DNS Servers.
-The first A or AAAA answer returned will be used.
+When IPv6 is available and enabled, the Surge DNS client sends both A and AAAA questions to upstream DNS servers.
+The first A or AAAA answer is used.